Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Introduction

 Motivated by the above methods, in this paper, we introduce the power of contextual reasoning into Transformer and propose a lightweight Cross-receptive Focused Inference Network (CFIN) for SISR.
 CFIN is a hybrid network composed of a Convolutional Neural Network (CNN) and a Transformer.
-In the convolution stag, a Cross-scale Information Aggregation Module (CIAM) is designed to extract more potentially useful information with the help of the efficient Redundant Information Filter Unit (RIFU).
-In the Transformer stage, we propose an efficient Cross-receptive Field Guide Transformer (CFGT) to achieve cross-scale long-distance information fusion with the specially designed Context Guided Attention (CGA).
-In summary, the main contributions of this paper can be summarized as the following three aspects \begin{itemize} \item We propose a Redundant Information Filter Unit (RIFU), which can remove redundant information and accurately learn flexible local features.
-Meanwhile, an efficient Cross-scale Information Aggregation Module (CIAM) is specially designed for elaborately combining several RIFUs to ensure full use of local features. \item We propose a new Context Guided Attention (CGA) scheme, which can adaptively adjust the weights of the convolution kernel according to the representative local information in the context.
-In addition, a novel Cross-receptive Field Guide Transformer (CFGT) is proposed for cross-scale long-distance information fusion, which is more conducive to contextual reasoning within CGAs and suitable for long-distance modeling. \item We propose a lightweight and efficient Cross-receptive Focused Inference Network (CFIN) for SISR.
-CFIN elegantly integrates CNN and Transformer, achieving competitive performance and a good balance between computational cost and model performance. \end{itemize}
+In the convolution stage, a Cross-scale Information Aggregation Module (CIAM) is designed to extract more potentially useful information with the help of the Redundant Information Filter Unit (RIFU).
+In the Transformer stage, we propose a Cross-receptive Field Guide Transformer (CFGT) to achieve cross-scale long-distance information fusion with specially designed Context Guided Attention (CGA).
+In summary, the main contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a Redundant Information Filter Unit (RIFU), which can remove redundant information and learn flexible local features.
+Meanwhile, an efficient Cross-scale Information Aggregation Module (CIAM) is specially designed for elaborately combining several RIFUs to ensure full use of local features. \item We propose a Context Guided Attention (CGA) scheme, which can adaptively adjust the weights of the modulating convolution kernel to achieve the selection of the desired contextual information.
+In addition, a novel Cross-receptive Field Guide Transformer (CFGT) is proposed to combine CGAs of different receptive fields to further facilitate contextual interactions. \item We propose a lightweight Cross-receptive Focused Inference Network (CFIN) for SISR.
+CFIN elegantly integrates CNN and Transformer, achieving a good balance between computational cost and model performance. \end{itemize}

-The rest of this paper is organized as follows.
-Related works are reviewed in Section~\ref{RW}.
-A detailed explanation of the proposed CFIN is given in Section~\ref{ME}.
-The experimental results, ablation studies, and discussion are presented in Sections~\ref{EX}, ~\ref{AS}, and~\ref{DS} respectively.
-Finally, we draw a conclusion in Section~\ref{CL}.